vinuvin/tourist_website/README.md

 Hi everyone, welcome to our new react js website.
 In this project, We will create a responsive tour and travel website using react js.

-This is an gull source code react js template.
+This is an  source code react js template.
 You will get all the images and  files here.

 Without wasting your time, let's see what react js actually is...